servo/saltfs/STYLE_GUIDE.md

 no linter exists yet for Salt states, so there is no automated way to check for compliance with this guide.

+## General

+### Hash functions

+Hashes used for download/file verification should be SHA512 or stronger.

 ## Jinja Usage

 ### Imports